 - Extravagant design work or graphics

 - Excessive use of technical language and detail

 - Dull job descriptions and ideal candidate profiles

-By taking the time to craft job advertisements that clearly outline what you want from applicants, and what they can expect from your organisation, you can significantly enhance the quality of candidates applying for your vacancies, streamline the admin involved in recruitment and even improve the calibre of employees at your company.
+By taking the time to craft job advertisements that clearly outline what you want from applicants, and what they can expect from your organization, you can significantly enhance the quality of candidates applying for your vacancies, streamline the admin involved in recruitment and even improve the caliber of employees at your company.

-Author: Lauren Knowles is a digital content writer for portfoliopayroll.co.uk, a specialist recruitment agency with years of experience matching high calibre candidates with payroll jobs in businesses across the UK.
+Author: Lauren Knowles is a digital content writer for portfoliopayroll.co.uk, a specialist recruitment agency with years of experience matching high caliber candidates with payroll jobs in businesses across the UK.